PrefectHQ/prefect/docs/guides/webhooks.md

 ```
 </div>

-This script will send a `POST` request and the body will include a traditional
+This script sends a `POST` request and the body will include a traditional
 URL-encoded form with two fields describing the model that was updated: `model` and
 `friendly_name`.
 Here's the webhook code that uses Jinja to receive these values in your
 template and produce different events for the different models: